psu13/mutable-hakyll/posts/mechanics.md

 I got it into my head that I should try to explain the problem with quantum mechanics on this web site.
 I am, of course, no expert on this subject at all.
-But I wanted to do a relative simple shallow (but mostly correct) thing, like my [category theory tutorial](yoneda-speedrun.html).
+But I wanted to do a relatively simple and shallow (but mostly correct) treatment, like my [category theory tutorial](yoneda-speedrun.html).
 So, over the last few months I've taken a few different shots at it but never found a way to wind it up into a single coherent train of thought.
 I wanted to thread my way through the physical puzzles to the mathematical formalism and then end up at the particular formula that, in my mind, sums up all of the problems.

-But, that ended up just being too much.
-So I think I'll break it up into two or three parts, the first talking about the world view of so called "classical" physics and how it broke down, the second talking about the quantum formalism, and the last talking about the uber-puzzle.

-I was always taught in school that it's bad form to write an introduction that is just an outline of the piece, but there you go.
+I finally realized that trying to fit the whole thing into a single stream of words is beyond my talents as a writer, or at least not a structure that fits well into a single page on this web site.
+So I decided to split it up.
+So this first part is just about the move from "classical" mechanics to quantum problems ... and then one or more future pages will be about the rest.

+As with my other technical expositions on subjects that are not about computers, I am the furthest thing from an expert on this subject, I'm just organizing what I think are the most interesting ideas about what is going on here, and hoping that I'm not too wrong.
+I'll provide a list of more better sources at the end.

 ### Mechanics